 Many people use written language in a less formal and more relaxed way.
 Why?
 Does this developm advantages and disadvantages?
 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-tell your friend about the language school
+tell your friend about the job and what sort of work it involves

-explain how to apply for the language school
+explain how to apply for the job

 Your neighbour has recently written to you to complain about the noise from your house flat